 Takeda's factory in Germany. |

 To achieve its goal of carbon neutrality by 2020, Takeda has invested in more than 30 projects across 12 countries.
-These projects leverage wind and solar energy, improve clean water sources, and conserve forests and biodiversity, targeting 15 of the 17 United Nations Sustainable Development Goals.
+These projects utilize wind and solar energy, improve clean water sources, and conserve forests and biodiversity, targeting 15 of the 17 United Nations Sustainable Development Goals.

-Takeda’s BioLife Plasma Donation Center in Linz, Austria, for example, has been completely converted to zero-emission electric power.
+Takeda’s BioLife Plasma Donation Center in Linz, Austria, for example, has been completely converted to run on zero-emission electric power.
 The company has also committed to using 40% electric or hybrid vehicles by 2025, aiming to completely eliminate internal combustion engine vehicles by 2030.

 Takeda scientists |

 Environmental conservation efforts are also supported by all employees at Takeda.
 Applying advanced technology, data science and inherent creative thinking, the team has implemented many projects to optimize the use of clean water and natural gas in the production process.
 Takeda also actively recycles and reuses to minimize the amount of waste released into the environment.
-According to the 2024 report, 78% of waste is optimally treated, avoiding landfills.
+According to the 2024 report, 78% of waste is treated optimally, avoiding landfills.

 Takeda's Singapore plant produces more energy than it consumes. |